biologist79/ESPuino/README.md

 * Make sure to set the max. number of parallel connections to ONE in your FTP-client and the charset to CP437.
 CP437 is important if you want to use german umlauts (öäüß).
 * Secured FTP is not available.
 So make sure to disable SSL/TLS.
 * Software: my recommendation is [Filezilla](https://filezilla-project.org/) as it's free and available for multiple platforms.
-* Don't expect a super fast data-transfer; it's around 185 kB/s (SPI-mode) and 310 kB/s (MMC-mode).
+* Don't expect a super fast data-transfer; it's around 185 kB/s (SPI-mode) and 310-360 kB/s (MMC-mode).
 * Please note: if music is played in parallel, this rate decrases dramatically!
-So better stop playback when doing a FTP-transfer.
+So better stop playback when doing file-transfers.

 ### Energy saving
 As already described in the modify-section, there are different sleepmodes available.
 Additionaly µC will be put into deepsleep after 10 minutes of inactivity (configurable my maxInactivityTime) unless ESPuino doesn't play music, has a FTP-client connected and any input via buttons.
 Every button-interaction resets the counter.